ioccc-src/winner/2024/ferguson1/obfuscation.md

 A question: is this well-rounded in obfuscation as the judges like?
 Definitely.

-The fact that close to 200 NUL terminated strings are in a single `char *` (!!), the odd looking compound literal, the maze of `goto`s (116 or 1134 depending on if you pre-process the code), the bastardised Duff's device, the strange labels inside `switch()`s, the jumping into and out of `switch()`s only to jump back in (or out), the for loops split across several parts of the code (one making it look like variables are uninitialised), if/else code being swapped in location (or moved to other parts of the code, even in what would otherwise be dead code, including possibly this for for loops), the fall through of a label to a goto that jumps back to right before that fall through just to exit the game (isn't that so cute?), the fact I had to write all those tools to verify things are okay (showing how messed up it is), different blocks that have code that simply should not be there, the nested ternary operators...
+The fact that close to 200 NUL terminated strings are in a single `char *` (!!), the odd looking compound literal, the maze of `goto`s (<del>116</del> 131 or
+<del>134</del> 149 depending on if you pre-process the code), the bastardised
+Duff's device, the strange labels inside `switch()`s, the jumping into and out of `switch()`s only to jump back in (or out), the for loops split across several parts of the code (one making it look like variables are uninitialised), if/else code being swapped in location (or moved to other parts of the code, even in what would otherwise be dead code, including possibly this for for loops), the fall through of a label to a goto that jumps back to right before that fall through just to exit the game (isn't that so cute?), the fact I had to write all those tools to verify things are okay (showing how messed up it is), different blocks that have code that simply should not be there, the nested ternary operators...

-As for the `goto`s: yes I technically have more space.
-But it became almost impossible to add more spaghetti to the pot without it overflowing, and I do not want to waste perfectly good spaghetti.
+As for the `goto`s: yes I technically had more space.
+But it became almost impossible to add more spaghetti to the pot without it overflowing, and I didn't want to waste perfectly good spaghetti.
 There comes a point when there's just so much spaghetti that it's wasted, if it can even be cooked.
-I believe I have reached the latter.
+I believed I reached the latter.
+But of course that was a practical choice - and not my complete version.
+It was just easier to test as I had another version to contend to.

-Do you REALLY expect me to add more spaghetti?
+But let's say I had more space with iocccsize: do you REALLY expect me to add more spaghetti?
 There isn't anything that could be done, even if it was possible to maintain this huge platter of delicious spaghetti without gaining fifty kilograms.
 Besides, I don't want to see spaghetti EVER AGAIN!!
 I've had enough of it for a lifetime!
 Okay, that's not really true...it DOES sound good but I won't likely be having it for a while.
 Can you actually blame me though?
 This spaghetti almost strangled me to death, like it did the Devil (I provided photographic proof of this earlier if you missed that).
+Still...now that things have settled a bit, I rather desire very much a platter of spaghetti.

 I have already demonstrated several other subtle and unique things but the `goto`s are what really makes it hard to parse; the other things are REALLY cool